compomics/moFF/README.md

 (a) The tab-delimited file must contain the following information for all the peptides:
   - 'peptide' : peptide-spectrum-match  sequence
-  - 'prot': protein ID
+  - 'prot' : protein ID
+  - 'mod_peptide' :  peptide-spectrum-match  sequence that contains also possible modification (i.e `NH2-M<Mox>LTKFESK-COOH` )
   - 'rt': peptide-spectrum-match retention time  (i.e the retention time contained in the mgf file; The retention time must be specified in second)
   - 'mz' : mass over charge
   - 'mass' : mass of the peptide
   - 'charge' : charge of the ionized peptide

-NOTE 1 : In case the tab-delimited file provided by the user contains fields that are not mentioned here (i.e modifications,petides length) the algorithm will retain these in the final output.
-The peptide-spectrum-match sequence and the protein id  informations are used only in the match-between-run module.
+NOTE 1 : In case the tab-delimited file provided by the user contains fields that are not mentioned here (i.e petides length, search engines score) the algorithm will retain these in the final output.
+The peptide-spectrum-match sequence with its modications  and the protein id  and  informations are used only in the match-between-run module.

-NOTE 2 : Users can also provide PeptideShaker output as source material for moFF.
-Please refer to the [moff-GUI](https://github.com/compomics/moff-gui) manual for more information on how to do this.
+NOTE 2 : Users can also provide the default PSM export provided by  PeptideShaker as source material for moFF.

 [Top of page](#moff)